PrsPrsBK/tbext-manifest-schema/README.md

 ## `//` comment

-one-line comment is allowed (only Firefox?), but I can not specify it in the JSON Scheme.
+One-line comment is allowed (only Firefox?), but I can not specify it in the JSON Scheme.

 ## `default_locale`

+To be mandatory or prohibited is conditional.
-condition to be mandatory/prohibited cannot be described, because it is on existence of `_locales` directory.
+Its condition cannot be described, because it is determined by the existence of `_locales` directory.

 ## VS Code does not discriminate objects inside `oneOf`